 The Legacy Trail is a multi-use, non-motorized trail that supports of wide diversity of young and older users, that come from near and far away places.
-You are likely to encounter walkers, rollerbladers, skateboarders, elliptical cyclists, two-, three- and even four-wheel bicyclists, pedestrians of all ages, dog walkers, wildlife viewers, anglers, Segway riders.
-All have equal rights to use the trail
+You are likely to encounter walkers, rollerbladers, skateboarders, elliptical cyclists, two-, three- and even four-wheel bicyclists, pedestrians of all ages, dog walkers, wildlife viewers, and anglers.
+All have equal rights to use the trail.

 Be Alert.
 Be Courteous.
 Be Predictable.